freerasmea/freerasmea.github.io/_posts/2017-04-24-hundreds-to-join-at-plea-hearing.md

 ---
 published: true
+date: 'April 24, 2017'
+category: news
+excerpt: >-
+  On Tuesday, April 25th, Palestinian American icon Rasmea Odeh will be joined in a Detroit courtroom by supporters from across the Midwest.
+There, Judge Gershwin Drain will consider the plea agreement Rasmea signed in March, which ended a three-and-a-half-year legal battle against immigration violation charges brought against her; however, Assistant U.S. Attorney Jonathan Tukel appears to want to sabotage the plea agreement.
+Stand with Rasmea tomorrow!
 ---
 ## Hundreds to join Rasmea at her plea hearing April 25th in Detroit, as U.S. Attorney’s office launches another political attack